rafaelcaricio/fedimovies/README.md

 Run:

 ```
-cargo build --release
+cargo build --release --features production
 ```

 This command will produce two binaries in `target/release` directory, `mitra` and `mitractl`.

-Create a database and a configuration file (see [example](./config.yaml.example)).
+Create the database and the configuration file (see [example](./config.yaml.example)).
+Default config file path is `/etc/mitra/config.yaml`, but it can be changed using `CONFIG_PATH` environment variable.

-When starting Mitra, set the value of `ENVIRONMENT` variable to `production` and specify the path to configuration file with `CONFIG_PATH`:
+Start Mitra:

 ```
-ENVIRONMENT=production CONFIG_PATH=/etc/mitra/config.yaml mitra
+./mitra
 ```

 An HTTP server will be needed to handle HTTPS requests and serve the frontend.
 See the example of [nginx configuration file](./contrib/mitra.nginx).